Wolf Henrik von Kalnein: Internal reforms

 Before von Kalnein transported Juel back to Denmark, he worked energetically to improve the conditions in Tranquebar and managed to accomplish a great deal during his tenure.
-He was later held by the company’s subsequent commanders as an example of diligence and care for the Company’s welfare.
+He was later held by the company's subsequent commanders as an example of diligence and care for the company's welfare.
 Although he imposed taxes on trade in tobacco, he succeeded in maintaining good relations with the inhabitants of Tranquebar.
 So much so that inhabitants requested that King Christian V get Kalnein back, after his departure in 1687.
 In a couple of royal letters, von Kalnein is praised highly and seen as having great respect for the residents.
 Additionally, he revived the slave trade, where he at one point earned 12,000 Danish rigsdaler on a single voyage to Achin.

 It can also be assumed that von Kalnein may have been the originator of a reform in the internal coin system, which may have taken place in 1686.
 Many of the coins from Tranquebar during the reign of Christian V bear the initials K or WHVK, which is an abbreviation for Kalnein and Wolf Henrik von Kalnein, respectively.
 Even after von Kalnein had returned home, the coins still bore his initials, providing solid evidence that he had a significant influence on the colony.
 The coins were further standardized to weigh 4.6 g.

 Foreign policy

 The economic development of Tranquebar was positively influenced by the Danish neutrality in the period of the Nine Years' War.
 Despite the neutrality, an English warship, commanded by Thomas Batten, dropped anchor off Tranquebar on 7 October 1687, charged with the task of arresting English serfs who had entered the service with a Greek adventurer, Constantine Phaulkon, at that time in the service of the King of Siam.
-Batten’s attitude was not diplomatic, and he threatened to launch a military operation against the Danes if they did not act according to his intention.
+Batten's attitude was not diplomatic, and he threatened to launch a military operation against the Danes if they did not act according to his intention.
 Grounding the argument on the Danish neutrality, Governor Calnein called it interfering in internal affairs and had Batten arrested and interned.
 Despite Batten soon being released, von Kalnein demonstrated a strong defense of the nation's neutrality.
 Furthermore, von Kalnein re-declared war on the Mughal Empire, which had been in conflict with the Danes since 1642.
 He managed to seize several Bengali vessels, including four larger ships.
 A couple of the prizes served the Company in India for many years, including two named Dansborg and Elefanten.
-On 11 October 1687, von Kalnein returned home with a squadron of seven ships, including ships captured from the Bengalis.
-To this, von Kalnein declared: "I sailed out with two ships but returned with a squadron of seven."